oracle-livelabs/apex/apex-workflows/add-activities-connection/5-add-activities-connections.md

 1. Select **No Appointment Mail** Activity.

 2. In the Property Editor, enter/select the following:

-   Under Settings,
+   Under Settings:

     - To: **&PATIENT_EMAIL.**

     - Subject: **Appointment Canceled**

-    - Body Plain Text: Enter/Replace the text with the text below.
+    - Body Plain Text: Copy and Paste the below text:

         ```
         <copy>
         Hello &PATIENT_NAME. ,